Surya Sen

-Surya Sen, also called Surya Kumar Sen (22 March 1894 – 12 January 1934), was an Indian revolutionary who was influential in the Indian independence movement against British rule in India and is best known for leading the 1930 Chittagong armoury raid.
+Surya Sen, also known as Surya Kumar Sen (22 March 1894 – 12 January 1934), was an Indian revolutionary who played a significant role in the Indian independence movement against British colonial rule.
+He is best known for leading the Chittagong Armoury Raid in 1930.

-Sen was a school teacher by profession and was popularly known as Master Da ("da" is an honorific suffix in Bengali language).
+Sen was a school teacher by profession and was popularly known as Master Da ("da" is an honorific suffix derived from "dada", meaning elder brother in Bengali language).
 He was influenced by the nationalist ideals in 1916 while he was a student of B.A. in Berhampore College (Now MES College).
 In 1918, he was selected as president of the Indian National Congress's Chittagong branch.
 Sen was known for recruiting a group of young and passionate revolutionaries known as the Chittagong group.
 The group included Ananta Singh, Ganesh Ghosh and Lokenath Bal, and fought against the British stationed in Chittagong.

-He was an active participant in the Non-co-operation movement and was later arrested and imprisoned for 2 years from 1926 to 1928 for his revolutionary activities.
+He was an active participant in the Non-co-operation movement and was later arrested and imprisoned for two years from 1926 to 1928 for his revolutionary activities.
 A brilliant and inspirational organiser, Sen was fond of saying "Humanism is a special virtue of a revolutionary."

 After the Chittagong raid in 1930 and a fierce battle where over 80 British Indian Army soldiers and 12 revolutionaries were killed, Sen and other surviving revolutionaries dispersed into small groups and hid in neighbouring villages, launching raids on government personnel and property.
-Sen was arrested on 16 February 1933, tried and was hanged on 12 January 1934.
+Sen was arrested on 16 February 1933 when he was hiding in his close family member’s house of Khirodprova Biswas, tried and was hanged on 12 January 1934.
 Many of his fellow revolutionaries were also caught and sentenced to long periods of imprisonment.

 Early life

-Sen was born on 22 March 1894 in a Baidya family at Noapara, under Raozan Upazila in Chittagong, Bengal Presidency, British India.
+Sen was born on 22 March 1894 in a Bengali Baidya family at Noapara, under Raozan Upazila in Chittagong, Bengal Presidency, British India (now in Bangladesh).
 His father Ramaniranjan Sen was a teacher.
-In 1916, when he was a B.A. student in Berhampore College of Panvel he learned about Indian freedom movement from one of his teachers Shatishchandra Chakrabarti.
+In 1916, when he was a B.A. student in Berhampore College (now Krishnath College) of Murshidabad he learned about Indian freedom movement from one of his teachers Shatishchandra Chakrabarti.
 When Sen came to Chittagong in 1918, he started teaching at the local National School, becoming famous with the honorific Master da.
 Later, he left his job and became the president of the Chittagong branch of the Indian National Congress.

 Sen actively participated in the Non-Cooperation Movement.
 He looted the treasury of Assam-Bengal Railway for cash money to fuel the movement, for which he was imprisoned with fellow revolutionary Ambika Chakrabarty for two years.
 Both were released towards the end of 1928 and resumed their activities.